*Next Programme Begins September 2021*

-This one-year certificate programme offers participants a comprehensive overview of the dynamics of development in adolescence, providing students with an extensive range of relational skills, dialogic techniques and creative interventions to support young people as they navigate the adolescent years.
+This one-year certificate programme, which is an online training, offers participants a comprehensive overview of the dynamics of development in adolescence, providing students with an extensive range of relational skills, dialogic techniques and creative interventions to support young people as they navigate the adolescent years.
 This programme is suitable for professionals who are interested in developing their competency in supporting this age group, such as youth workers, social workers, guidance counsellors, school chaplains, occupational therapists, mental health nurses etc.

 The programme is structured over one academic year with three modules running concurrently.